quarkiverse/quarkus-grpc-zero/Notes.md

 - integrate all the plugins in the same Wasm module build -> DONE
 - review and refactor the VFS handling(use only one?) -> DONE
 - fix the runtime module classpath it doesn't include all the required libraries - worked around by disabling only generation from the quarkus-grpc dependency
-- the quarkus-grpc dependency is still pulling in the transitive dep on native protoc - can be solved while merging upstream
+- the quarkus-grpc dependency is still pulling in the transitive dep on native protoc - can be solved while merging upstream - changed the skip flag - re-using the rest of the infra
-- compiling a protoc version different from the one used, currently, by Quarkus - cannot compile the result - check what to do
+- compiling a protoc version different from the one used, currently, by Quarkus - aligned to the current version used by quarkus - DONE
 - port all of the quarkus/integration-tests/grpc-*** tests
-- hello-world-kotlin is not testing Kotlin but just the java generation - fix it using kotlin grpc
+- hello-world-kotlin is not testing Kotlin but just the java generation - fixed - DONE
+- mixing and matching mutiny and grpc-kotlin on the classpath starts to look fragile - should we shade dependencies?
 - test on real world use cases